-Team members must be members of at least one of the following societies: (1) SAEINDIA,
+Team members must be members (+1 Membership) of at least one of the following societies (If Not, Member will not be allowed to participate): (1) SAEINDIA,

 (2) SAE International, (3) SAE Australasia, (4) SAE Brazil, (5) JSAE, (6) TSAE.
 Proof of membership, such as membership card, is required at the competition.